 The Kuki-Chin group: Now straddling the India-Burma-Bangladesh borders, the speakers of these languages closely followed the Karen down the eastern edge of the Tibetan plateau and into Burma, but went more westerly and so had less contact with Mon and Tai.
 This group has also innovated person marking, but independent of the system found in the Rung group.
-In the Kuki-Chin system we find the Proto-Kuki-Chin pronouns kai '1sg', nay '2sg', and a-ma '3sg' grammaticalized into the person marking prefixes ka-, na-, and a-respectively (Thurgood 1985).
+In the Kuki-Chin system we find the Proto-Kuki-Chin pronouns kai '1sg', naŋ '2sg', and a-ma '3sg' grammaticalized into the person marking prefixes ka-, na-, and a-respectively (Thurgood 1985).

 The Lolo-Burmese group: This group came down along the same path as the Karen and Kuki-Chin but at a later time and displaced them in many areas in Burma.
 They are now stretched from Sichuan and Yunnan Provinces in China (the Yi languages (Nasu, Nosu, etc.), Lisu, Zaiwa, Langsu) down along the migration path to southernmost Burma.
-Within Lolo-Burmese, some Loloish languages have been greatly influenced by contact with Tai, while Burmese has been more influenced by Mon (see Bradley 1980).
+Lisu is now found in Northeast India as well.
+Within Lolo-Burmese, some Loloish languages have been greatly influenced by contact with Tai (e.g. Lahu-Matisoff, this volume), while Burmese has been more influenced by Mon (see Bradley 1980, Wheatley, this volume).
 Within this group there is no relational morphology that can be reconstructed to the PLB stage.
-They do not show person marking, and most adpositions and auxiliaries are recent transparent grammaticalizations (see for example Matisoff 1991b).
+They do not show person marking, and most adpositions and auxiliaries are recent transparent grammaticalizations (see for example Matisoff 1991b; see also Bradley 2012 on the phonetic and morphosyntactic characteristics of this group).

-The Bai language shared the same origin and territory as the Lolo-Burmese (initially Sichuan and later Yunnan Province in China), but broke off from the main TB group culturally (aligning themselves culturally with the Chinese), forming what was known in Chinese in the eighth century as the Bái Mán (White Barbarians), in contrast to the $W\bar{u}$ Mán (Black Barbarians), the rest of the Lolo-Burmese, who were not as Sinophilic.
-Because of the cultural orientation of the Bai people, the Bai language came to be heavily influenced by Chinese, and now the lexicon is comprised largely of Chinese loanwords, and the word order is now verb medial.
+The Bai language shared the same origin and territory as the Lolo-Burmese (initially Sichuan and later Yunnan Province in China), but broke off from the main TB group culturally (aligning themselves culturally with the Chinese), forming what was known in Chinese in the eighth century as the Bái Mán (White Barbarians), in